WHU-lab/MTH/README.md

 ## 2. Run the Main Script:

 Run the main_serial_WSI_matching.m command in MATLAB to start the matching process.
-The matching results and visualizations can be found in the results and visualization directories, respectively.
+The matching results and visualizations can be found in the "results" and "visualization" directories, respectively.

 # Tumor Heterogeneity Quantification